Create a Foolproof System for Tracking Rental Property Expenses

 If you're looking for help with tenant screening, check out RentRisk!

-If there’s ever a problem with the IRS, your receipts become crucial to defending your filing process.
+If there’s ever a problem with the IRS and your military rentals, receipts become crucial to defending your filing process.
 Regularly reviewing and reconciling receipts is essential for accuracy and compliance.
 Schedule time each month to update your expense log and cross-reference receipts to minimize the risk of errors.

 Hard Copies and Digital Receipts